GenderDysphoria/GenderDysphoria.fyi/public/en/treatment.md

 ### Medical Transition

-For adults this is hormone replacement therapy and surgery.
-For adolescents this often means puberty blockers until the teen is old enough to be certain of which gonadal hormone they want to have.
+For adults, this is hormone replacement therapy and surgery.
+For adolescents, this often means puberty blockers until the teen is old enough to be certain of which gonadal hormone they want to have.
 For prepubescents, this is nothing.
 Let me repeat that again, since transphobes keep getting it wrong.

 ***PREPUBESCENT CHILDREN DO NOT MEDICALLY TRANSITION***.